 Ultrasound-creates pictures of your organs using sound waves.

 Before the tube is placed, a radiologist will explain what is going to happen.
 After your questions are answered, we will ask you to fill out a consent form.
 Please tell the doctor if you have any allergies to contrast dye, antibiotics, anesthetic (numbing) agents, latex, or any other medicines.

-We will place an IV will in your hand.
+We will place an IV in your hand.
 We will then give you medicines for pain and to help you relax.
 You will also get IV antibiotics.

-Using ultrasound and fluoroscopy, the doctor will decide where to place the tube.
+Using ultrasound and fluoroscopic, the doctor will decide where to place the tube.
 After marking this area, we will clean the skin.
 We will place a sterile drape over your back and legs.
 The doctors will put on sterile gowns and wear masks.

 We will inject a local numbing agent into the skin of your lower back.
-The area will be numb so you won’t feel the needle go in.
+The area will be numb, so you won’t feel the needle go in.
 You will begin to get medicine in your IV to relieve the pain and help relax you.
 Most patients do not feel much pain, but you may feel pressure during the placement.

 Once the area is numb, the doctor will put a small needle into the kidney through the skin of your lower back.
 When it is in place, the doctor will inject a small amount of x-ray dye to see your kidney and urinary system.
 The doctor will then replace the needle with a soft tube that stays in the kidney.